Alex Robertson (soccer, born 2003)

 Alexander Sean Pablo Robertson (born 17 April 2003) is a professional footballer who plays as a central midfielder for club Cardiff City.
-Born in Scotland, he represented both Australia and England at youth international level, before making his senior debut for Australia in March 2023.
+Born in Scotland, he represents the Australia national team.

 Early life

 Robertson was born in Dundee, Scotland to a Peruvian mother and Australian father, Mark, who played football professionally.
 He moved to his father's native Australia at the age of four, where he lived in the Sydney suburb of Maroubra between the ages of five and twelve.

 Club career

 Early career

 Robertson took an interest in sports from an early age, but due to children in Australia not being insured to play football until they turned five at the time, his father enrolled him in local rugby league club Mascot Jets.
 He also spent time at Bunnerong Gymnastics, a venue run by his grandparents, to improve his balance, before joining local football side Pagewood Botany.

 He spent time with Maroubra United and the Mr. Soccer Academy, run by his father Mark, before joining the academy of Hakoah Sydney City East at the age of ten.

 In September 2015, he trialled with English club Manchester United, and his family moved to England to facilitate the move.
 Due to FIFA rules, Robertson was initially unable to play structured football with Manchester United, and had to train in a local park with his father to keep up his fitness.
 He stayed with Manchester United for 2 years.